buri11/Bike-Shop-Application/README.md

 row from a specific table; the new parameters can be of any number and can be in any order, this meaning that we can edit any field of any entry.

 I have generated JavaDoc tags for all the classes and writtten descriptions for every item.
 After all of this I generated the JavaDoc document itself.

+Moreover, I created test classes for every layer: controller, service and data layer.
+In the test class for the controller I verified that that the registration of a new product is done successfully by the controller class, helped by a connection to the service layer.
+In the service test class the verifications were done on the getProducts() method and for all the validations.
+Lastly, the test class for the repository layer checks other validations used indirectly by the service layer itself.